LukasWoodtli/WebPage/content/twists.md

+---
-Title: Twists
+title: Twists
-Category: Mechanics
+category: Mechanics
-Tags: Robotics
+tags: [Robotics]
+---
 # Linear and Angular (Spacial) Velocities

 Given a transformation matrix that represents the configuration $\{b\}$ as seen from $\{s\}$